-The RF evaluation firmware is available at 'mmwave_dfp<ver>\rf_eval\\rf_eval\ firmware' directory.
+The RF evaluation firmware is available at 'mmwave_dfp<ver>\rf_eval\\ rf_eval_firmware' directory which should be used in SOP-2 (development) mode only.
 Refer to mmWave Studio user guide for more details.

 Figure-2 depicts the modules of mmWave Studio and connection with AWR2243 and TSW1400 EVM Board (Single Chip)